Skip to main content

 Third Country trade describes trade outside the EU.

-If a third country has agreed to accept dairy product from the UK, an Export Health Certificate and its associated Guidance is available in Form Finder
+Where a third country has agreed to accept dairy product from the UK, an Export Health Certificate (EHC) and its associated Guidance are in place to facilitate the movement.

-Please note a small number of EHCs are not available on Form Finder.
-These are currently available here:
+Please note that there are a small number of third countries for which EHCs and associated Guidance Notes are not available on Form Finder.
+These are available on the DAERA website, via the link below, and will be completed during the DECS online application process:

 Further information regarding third country certification for all commodities may be found at Northern Ireland to Third Country Exports Information.

-If you decide to select a Supplementary Statement or require a Schedule for additional space, you must also upload these documents with your application.
+If you decide to provide a Supplementary Statement or require a Schedule for additional space, you must also upload these documents during the DECS application process.

 Schedule for Additional Product Information